markgllin/Hobbit-Text-Game/README.md

 	Debug mode can be enabled by entering '-1' when prompted to move player.Debug mode translates to 'godmode'.

 Issues/Errors:
-	This was my first (major) programming project and thus, does not have any error catching and/or proper coding etiquette.
+	This was my first programming project and thus, does not have any error catching and/or proper coding etiquette.